 Changes to .com/.net/.edu Name Servers in Preparation for DNSSEC

 On March 1, 2010, Verisign made two changes that affect the behavior of the authoritative name servers for the .com, .net and .edu zones ([a-m].gtld-servers.net).
 The changes are a prerequisite for deploying DNSSEC in these three zones.
 The two changes are

 New Referral Behavior and Glue No Longer Promoted to Authoritative Status.

 In the past, when queried for an existing A or AAAA record serving as glue (an address record at or below NS records at a delegation point), the authoritative name servers for .com and .net would respond with the glue record in the answer section.
-However, the answer would not be marked authoritative, (i.e., the AA bit was not set.)
-While this behaviour conformed to the DNS standards, recent authoritative servers did not respond this way.
+However, the answer would not marked authoritative, (i.e., the AA bit was not set.)
+While this behavior conformed to the DNS standards, recent authoritative servers did not respond this way.
 Instead, when queried for a name at or below a delegation point, recent authoritative servers responded with a referral to the delegated zone.
-This behaviour was also supported by the DNS standards.
+This behavior was also supported by the DNS standards.

 Note that this change affects the resolution of certain domains under .com and .net that depend upon one another.
-For example, the following configuration of mutually interdependent "example.com" and "example.net" zones worked well in the past:
+For example, the following configuration of mutually interdependent "example.com" and "example.net" zones worked fine in the past:

 example.com.
 NS ns1.example.net.